Snake worship: Ancient Egypt

 Wadjet, the patron goddess of Upper Egypt, was depicted either as a cobra with a flared hood or as a woman with a cobra's head.
 After the unification of Upper and Lower Egypt, she became one of the protective emblems adorning the pharaoh's crown.
-According to tradition, she was believed to “spit fire” at the enemies of both the pharaoh and the sun god Ra.
-Sometimes referred to as one of the eyes of Ra, she was often associated with the lioness goddess Sekhmet, who also bore that role.
+According to tradition, she was believed to "spit fire" at the enemies of both the pharaoh and the sun god Ra, who was sometimes referred to as one of the eyes of Ra.
+She was often associated with the lioness goddess Sekhmet, who also bore that role.

 Social and family affiliations

 In many parts of Africa, the serpent is looked upon as the incarnation of deceased relatives.
 Among the Amazulu, as among the Betsileo of Madagascar, certain species are assigned as the abode of certain classes.
 The Maasai, on the other hand, regard each species as the habitat of a particular family of the tribe.

 The Americas

 North America

 Indigenous peoples of the Americas, such as the Hopi, give reverence to the rattlesnake as grandfather and king of snakes who is able to give fair winds and cause tempests.
 Among the Hopi of Arizona, snake-handling figures largely in a dance to celebrate the union of Snake Youth (a Sky spirit) and Snake Girl (an Underworld spirit).
 The rattlesnake was worshiped in the Natchez temple of the sun.